jinntrance/blog/_posts/ENGLISH/2015-01-28-on-reading-in-our-spare-time.md

 Tonight some friends and I talked about reading in our spare time.

-What a pity when I realised that it has been a long time since I last read a book in a comfortable afternoon, drinking Longjin Tea under the warm sun.
+What a pity when I realised that it has been a long time since I last read a book in a comfortable afternoon, drinking a cup of Longjin Tea under the warm sun.

 I ever enjoyed reading very much, but as I graduated and then work overwhelmingly, I have less and less time to do some reading.
 What's worse, I'm nearly losing the habit of reading in my spare time.
 That is, previously I would unconsciously pick up a book to read when I had nothing to do, but now I would prefer to other things unawarely.